francawinter/articles/performance-1/performance-1.md

 <br>
 <br>

-## What's different for opacity and transform?
+## What's so different about opacity and transform?

 - they only cause the browser to re-render *once*
 - both can be used as animation "hacks"